jcbrand/opensesame/README.rst

 ----

 * Ability to generate new file
-* Ability to add new passwords (auto-generate with pwgen)
+* Ability to generate/add new passwords (auto-generate with pwgen)